 The troll is a fairy of Norwegian origin.
 Also known as trolls in Japan, they are one of the main monsters in games and fiction.

-In this article, I would like to introduce in detail the troll, a character known around the world, especially in Scandinavian Norway.
+In this article, I would like to introduce the troll, a character known worldwide, especially in Scandinavian Norway.

 Norwegian Fairy Trolls

 Many people are familiar with the Troll, a character that has appeared in numerous fantasy films, novels, and even video games.

 Trolls originated in Norway in Scandinavia and are fairies in old folklore.